Think-Big-Do-Small/ImageMaskLabelAssistant/README.md

 # ImageMaskLabelAssistant (图像数据集标注助手)
-Label an image with masks with just several steps of mouse click.
+- Label an image with masks with just several steps of mouse click.
+- With this polygon labeling tool, generating a custom image dataset for deep learning pipeline is much more easier.
+- I believe you will love it, if you continue to find new tricks of this tool.
+- Not yet, it is just a prepraring to release version, with so many bugs needed to be fixed.
+- I will try my best until it worked well.

 - source image
 <img width="480" height="320" src="https://github.com/Think-Big-Do-Small/ImageMaskLabelAssistant/blob/main/test/00023-860479971.png"/>